 1. Service Area Families, Children & Learning : Children's Centres 2.
 EIA 5 3.
 Head of Service Caroline Parker What is the proposal?
-4. Budget Proposal No longer funding a finance post (£30,000) Reducing the number of children centre groups (group review taking place in the autumn) to reduce staff costs by £30,000.
-Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified on the following characteristics: Age (younger people), Disability, Ethnicity, Gender (women), Religion/Belief, Sexual Orientation, Child Poverty No longer funding the finance post will not have an impact on service-users. £30,000 is a 2% reduction of the total children's centre budget so will have a small impact.
+4. Budget Proposal No longer funding a finance post (£30,000) • Reducing the number of children centre groups (group review taking placests by £30,000. ace in the autumn) to reduce staff Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified on the following characteristics: Ethnicity, Gender (women), Religion/Belief, Sexual Orientation, Child No longer funding the finance post will not have an impact on service-user rs. £30,000 is a 2% reduction of the total children's centre budget so will have a small impact.
 5. Summary of impacts The Group review is looking at the number and level of need of families attending groups to consider how families who most need support can access groups while the overall number of groups is reducing.
-Age: children under 5 years Disability: Children's Centres offer specific groups for disabled children and their parents which will not change.
-Ethnicity : There is a wide variation in the proportion of BME families who attend groups in children's centres with the highest numbers attending the three Bi-lingual Families Groups.
-Attendance by families from different ethnicities is being considered as part of the review.
+Age: children under 5 years Disability: Children's Centres offer specific groups for disabled children ar nd their parents which will not change.
+Ethnicity : There is a wide variation in the proportion of BME families who with the highest numbers attending the three Bi-lingual Families Groups.
+A ethnicities is being considered as part of the review. • .
 Gender: The vast majority of parents using the services are women.
-Any chan- ges to the service will impact disproportionally on women who have young children.
+Any of changes to the service will impact disproportionally on women who have young children.
 Religion/Belief: Attendance by families from different religions is being considered as part of the review.
 Sexual orientation: There are no proposals to change the children's centre LGBT Rainbow Families Group.
-Child poverty: The intention of the group review is to ensure that families living in poverty at review is looking at attendance by children from low income families who are eligible for free Other groups: The aim of the review is to ensure that families with children who are most likely to have poor outcomes benefit from children's centre groups.
+Child poverty : The intention of the group review is to ensure that families living in poverty attend groups.
+The review is looking at attendance by children from low income families who are eligible for free childcare places.
+Other groups: The aim of the review is to ensure that families with children who are most likely to have poor outcomes benefit from children's centre groups.
 6. Assess level of impact (1= low; 5= high) 2: overall the funding reduction is small so will have a minimal impact on a small number of people What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 7. Key actions to reduce negative impacts Reviewing groups will take account of the number and level of disadvantage of children and families attending the groups, whether more groups can be supported by volunteers and what other groups are available locally.
 All disabled two year olds eligible for the Disabled Living Allowance are entitled to free childcare places.
 From September 2016 3 and 4 year olds with working parents can access 30 hours of free childcare a week - helping families living in poverty to access work.
 8. Full EIA?
 Not needed at present.
 The review will consider the impact of any changes on protected groups.
 9. Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 Attendance at Children's Centre groups is recorded using the Children's Centre management system and monitored each quarter.

-10. Cumulative imr acts
+10. Cumulative imp acts